zabbix/zabbix/src/go/plugins/oracle/README.md

 * Make sure a TNS Listener and an Oracle instance are available for connection.

 ## Configuration
-The Zabbix Agent's configuration file is used to configure plugins.
+The Zabbix agent 2 configuration file is used to configure plugins.

 **Plugins.Oracle.Uri** — Uri to connect.
 *Default value:* tcp://localhost:1521